MaudBoucherit/geek_sw_vs_st/proposal.md

 ## Analysis Strategy
 Our main interest is in identifying the effect of self-identified geekiness to how much of a fan each participant is of Star Trek and Star Wars.
 We hypothesize that Star Trek will have a strong correlation with geekiness, whereas Star Wars will be more universal.

-We also think that regardless of the above effect, participant's knowledge of the two series will strongly correlate with geekiness as well.p
+We also think that regardless of the above effect, participant's knowledge of the two series will strongly correlate with geekiness as well.

+We plan to perform a series of hypothesis tests on the above effects, and perform a power analysis.
+Depending on the distribution of our data, we will determine which sort of hypothesis test is appropriate.
+We will correct our p-values using the Bonferroni correction, because we are not too concerned with the *type* of error we make, and so controlling FWER should be sufficient.

+Finally, we are interested to see if geekiness correlates with a preference to a particular series.
+In order to test this we will try to fit some form of generalized linear model on a binary response (setting one series to 1 and the other to 0).

 ## Aspects of Ethics